Demindiro/toa/README.md

 Objects *can* be aligned to an OS page boundary to avoid needing an extra copy when memory-mapping, but this is not required.

+The trie is a variant of QP tries.
+The main difference is the lack of nibble index and hence lack of prefix compression.
+This is because, normally, cryptographic hashes have high noise and won't share prefixes in a meaningful sense.

 !!! note https://dotat.at/prog/qp/blog-2015-10-04.html